nazmulidris/developerlife.com/_posts/2024-05-19-effective-async-rust.md

 - [Build with Naz video series on developerlife.com YouTube channel](#build-with-naz-video-series-on-developerlifecom-youtube-channel)

 <!-- /TOC -->

+## Introduction
+<a id="markdown-introduction" name="introduction"></a>

+In this article, video, and repo learn effective async Rust using real world patterns that show up consistently when creating non blocking, async, event loops, using channels.
+Delve into implementing the Future trait and async executor manually.
+Also explore graceful shutdown, when not to use async, and how to think about testing async code.

 ## What is async Rust?
 Sequential vs concurrent code & parallelism as a resource
 <a id="markdown-what-is-async-rust%3F-sequential-vs-concurrent-code-%26-parallelism-as-a-resource" name="what-is-async-rust%3F-sequential-vs-concurrent-code-%26-parallelism-as-a-resource"></a>